-Border procedures exist in law but are not applicable at the moment due to the aforementioned state of crisis due to mass migration.
+Border procedures exist in law but are not applicable at the moment due to the state of crisis due to “mass migration”.[1]

-Section 35(7) of the Asylum Act provides that in the case of an unaccompanied child, the asylum procedure shall be conducted as a matter of priority, but in practice this is not always the case.[1]
-In 2021, the National Directorate-General for Aliens Policing (NDGAP) processed the applications with priority in case of three unaccompanied children and two asylum seekers held in asylum detention.[2]
+Section 35(7) of the Asylum Act provides that in the case of an unaccompanied child (UaSC), the asylum procedure shall be conducted as a matter of priority.
+Before 2021, this was not always the case.
+In 2021, the National Directorate-General for Aliens Policing (NDGAP) processed with priority applications from three unaccompanied children and two asylum seekers held in asylum detention.[2]
+In 2022, the NDGAP processed with priority the applications of unaccompanied children and those held in asylum detention.
+In 2023, the NDGAP processed with priority applications from 4 asylum seekers held in asylum detention.[3]

 [2] Information received from the NDGAP, 7 February 2022.